 Participating in a clinical trial could give you access to potential new medicines and treatments before they’re available on the market.
 This can make a significant difference for patients suffering from diseases and conditions that aren’t effectively treated with current treatment options.

-Participating in a clinical trial also gives you the opportunity to play a personal role in supporting the development of new drugs that advance healthcare for everyone.
+Participating in a clinical trial also gives you the opportunity to play a personal role in supporting the development of new drugs that advance health care for everyone.

 When you participate in a clinical study, you’re compensated for your time and travel.
 Additionally, your visits and lab work are free, so your health is monitored and you can learn more about your condition without worrying about expenses.